ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 2. **Using a multi-port airspeed sensor** – The multiple probes or a modified 5-hole TFPITOT probe can measure both airspeed and rough angle of attack, providing more accurate velocity data.

 #### What airspeed range can a pitot tube measure on a quadcopter?
 A pitot probe can generally measure airspeeds starting from a few meters per second.
-For a flight speed under **10 m/s**, the [TFSLOT01 sensor](https://docs.thunderfly.cz/avionics/TFSLOT01/) is recommended for better accuracy.
+For a flight speed under 10 m/s, the [TFSLOT01 sensor](https://docs.thunderfly.cz/avionics/TFSLOT01/) is recommended for better accuracy.

 #### Where should the pitot tube be mounted on an airframe?
 For best results, the probe should be placed:
 - In **clean airflow**, away from propeller wash and frame turbulence.
 - With the tip facing **directly into the relative wind** to ensure accurate measurements.
-- Ideally on a boom or mast extending forward to minimize aerodynamic disturbances.
+- Ideally, on a boom or mast extending forward to minimize aerodynamic disturbances.